fara-pug/fara-pug/index.md

 ingenious invention!

-<a id="org602b577"></a>
+<a id="org4917c75"></a>

 ### In General

+consider carrying

--   consider carrying a container with water so you can boost your stamina in an emergency.
+-   a fruit to boost your stamina in an emergency.

+-   a workbench to repair your party's gear.

 -   consider carrying a rope or a kite whenever you take a shovel out for a dig to avoid getting hurt should the ground give way under your feet.